-The designation of the testing level as normal extends into the R-6m phase.
-The Release Committee targets a major release as a combination of candidate features and a proposed release date.
-Through an announcement made to wrfnews, the Release Committee solicits contributions from the community and includes a request for providing to the committee a notice of intent to submit code.

-The Release Committee considers for the release those capabilities have been proposed and that can be integrated into the repository within the release timeline.
-The release picture is the list of features that have been offered or are otherwise being considered for release inclusion.
-The Release Committee compiles the preliminary make-up of the released code and lists key candidate features and the release schedule on a WRF web page.
+The designation of the testing level as normal extends into the first half of the R-6m phase.
+The Release Committee targets a major release as a combination of a proposed date and set of new code or features.
+The Release Committee reviews ongoing WRF development and considers for the next major release those capabilities that would be important for the system or the user community and that can be integrated into the repository within the release timeline.
+The release picture is the list of features that can be considered for release inclusion and any features that are considered mandatory for a release.
+The Release Committee decides upon the preliminary make-up of the released code and lists the candidate release elements and the release schedule on a web page on the WRF site.

 Prospective code contributors who are not on the Developers' Committee are assigned a Developers' Committee member to coordinate testing of their components and to support the commit process.
 The contributors work with their committee liaisons to commit the source code into the repository.
-The contributors are responsible for following all coding practices and contribution policies and Developers' Committee requests and for providing any necessary data needed for the testing.
-Developers' Committee members update those on the Release Committee on the status of the source code testing in general and the commit progress for the targeted new features in particular.
+The contributors are responsible for following all contribution policies and Developers' Committee requests and for providing any necessary accompanying data needed for the testing.
+The Developers' Committee updates the Release Committee on the status of the source code testing in general and the commit progress for the targeted new features in particular.